 Radiation therapy.
 For people with HIV/AIDS-related lymphoma, radiation therapy may be given along with chemotherapy.

-Learn more about treatment for non-Hodgkin lymphoma .
+Learn more about treatment options for non-Hodgkin lymphoma .

 Treatments for women with the precancerous condition called CIN (see Overview ) are generally not as effective for women with HIV/AIDS because of a weakened immune system.
 Often, the standard treatment for HIV/AIDS can lower the symptoms of CIN.

-Women with invasive cervical cancer, and whose HIV/AIDS is well-controlled with medication, generally receive the same treatments as women who do not have HIV/AIDS.
+Women with invasive cervical cancer and HIV/AIDS that is well-controlled with medication, generally receive the same treatments as women who do not have HIV/AIDS.
 Common treatment options include surgery, radiation therapy, and chemotherapy.
-Learn more about cervical cancer treatment .
+Learn more about cervical cancer treatment options .

 For All HIV/AIDS-Related Cancers